henomis/redis2nats/README.md

 description of the configuration options:

 - `redis.address`: The address of the Redis2NATS server.
-- `redis.maxDB`: The maximum number of Redis databases.
+- `redis.numDB`: The number of Redis databases.
 - `nats.url`: The URL of the NATS server.
 - `nats.bucketPrefix`: The prefix for the NATS bucket.
 - `nats.timeout`: The timeout for the NATS connection/operations.